-Despite their reputation for resilience, optimism and agility, most family businesses have been under significant pressure to respond to the general health, safety and welfare challenges introduced by the COVID-19 pandemic, along with the operational disruptions to their business.
-This series explores how the same traits that set family businesses apart are creating authentic opportunities for resilience, growth and recovery.
+Despite their reputation for resilience, optimism and agility, most family enterprises have been under significant pressure to respond to the general health, safety, and welfare challenges introduced by the COVID-19 pandemic, along with the operational disruptions to their business.
+This series explores how the same traits that set family enterprise apart are creating authentic opportunities for resilience, growth, and recovery.

 The introductory article in the Resilient Family Enterprise series examines how COVID-19 brings new focus to family business issues like succession planning, values and purpose, and legacy.